Pocuston/uugle/README.md

 # uuGle

 ## Usage

+### Install plug-in
+Plugin is not in official Chrome store yet, so it must be installed from zip file using this guide.

 1. Plugin automatically indexes every bookkit book opened.
 1. Type "uu" in search bar to switch to uuGle fulltext search in indexed books.

 ## Constraints
+1. Only page name (no page content) is being indexed.
+1. Only book primary language is being indexed.
+1. Performance test with large number of books need to be done.
+1. There is no GUI to control indexed content so far.

 ## Road map
 1. Book already indexed will be automatically re-indexed.
 Based on some timestamp from book data or simple time.